grblHAL/Plugins_misc/README.md

 Driver and board support for a serial port \(UART\) that is not claimed by a different plugin.
 It implements the [FluidNC Channel I/O protocol](http://wiki.fluidnc.com/en/config/uart_sections#channel-io).
 Firmware is available for STM32-based breakout boards such as cheap STM32F103 based Red/Bluepills or the ready-made [Airedale I/O Expander](http://wiki.fluidnc.com/en/hardware/official/airedale) board.
+The plugin can also be used with the Raspberry [Pico implementation](https://github.com/grblHAL/RP_FNC_IO_Expander) of the protocol, with the W versions passthrough can even be routed to BlueTooth.

 Configuration: